 Please note that negative control limits in periods 4, 6, and 8 are set to zero because it is not possible to have a negative mortality rate.
 In addition, the UCLs and LCLs change in each period.
 This is to reflect the fact that we have different numbers of cases.
 When we have many observations, we have more precision in our estimates, and the limits become tighter and closer to the average p.
 When we have few observations, the limits go further away from each other.
 Exhibit 7.15 shows the plot of the observations and the control limits.

-[INSERT EXHIBIT]
+[INSERT EXHIBIT; render in gray scale. remove legend; label upper line “UCL” and make it dashed. label lower line “LCL” and make it dotted.
+Label middle line “Observed mortality.”
+None of the numbers or text on the axes should be bold. ]

 Exhibit 7.15 P-chart for Mortality in Eight Months